jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_streams.rst

 :aws-php-class:`GuzzleHttp\\Psr7\\LimitStream </class-GuzzleHttp.Psr7.LimitStream.html>`

-LimitStream can be used to read a subset or slice of an existing stream object.
+Used to read a subset or slice of an existing stream object.
-This can be useful for breaking a large file into smaller pieces to be sent in chunks (e.g. |S3|'s multipart upload API).
+This can be useful for breaking a large file into smaller pieces to be sent in chunks (e.g., the |S3| Multipart Upload API).

 .. code-block:: php